near/docs/docs/tutorials/contracts/guest-book.md

   });
   [...]
 ```

-The "message tests" simply invokes the `addMessage` function, and checks that `messages` has the message with variations like checking that premium messages are stored at the beginning of `messages`.
+The "message tests" simply invokes the `addMessage` function, and checks that `messages` contains the appropriate data in the correct order.

 ```ts
   afterEach(() => {
     while(messages.length > 0) {